 PROVISION REQUIREMENT LOCAL PLAN POLICY DELIVERY Programme and Delivery Submission of a build programme for approval in writing by the Local Planning Authority and a commitment to deliver the development in accordance with the build programme.
 IM7 Submission of the build programme prior to the commencement of development.
-Historic Assets (Thornhills) Contribution towards securing the repair of the Grade II Listed Woolrow.
-SD6 HEI In accordance with the requirements within the Calderdale Local Plan to be secured as part of the relevant phase(s).
 Air Quality Contribution up to the estimated damage cost to be spent on air quality improvements within the locality.
-EN1 EN2 To be determined by the Air Quality Impact Assessment for each phase(s) of development in accordance with the requirements within the Calderdale Local Plan Steering Group To participate in the on-going management of the Stewardship Steering Group.
+ENI EN2 To be determined by the Air Quality Impact Assessment for each phase(s) of development in accordance with the requirements within the Calderdale Local Plan Steering Group To participate in the on-going management of the Stewardship Steering Group.
 IM7